 Here at Champion AC, we know how miserable this time of year can be once your allergies start kicking in.
 Here are some reasons why your allergies might be getting worse as the fall and winter approach.

 If you suffer from allergies, you’re not alone.
-One in five people in the United States suffer from seasonal allergies.
+One in five people in the United States suffers from seasonal allergies.
 In most parts of the world, allergies are a spring season issue.
 But those of us in the south know that fall allergies can be particularly miserable.

 Allergies have been at their worst in a while because of a drastic change in weather this summer in the south.
 The floods, rain and climbing heat has caused an uproar in allergy-related illnesses.
 And since allergies vary by season, it’s important to know which allergens you are more likely to encounter with the next change of season.